krasizorbov/angular-router/README.md

 ## Angular Router In Depth

-This course repository is updated to Angular v14.
+This repository is updated to Angular v14.

 # Installation pre-requisites